Grit is living life like it's a marathon, not a sprint.

 - Angela Duckworth

 I've recently been listening to the audiobook Grit by Angela Duckworth, which I highly recommend for anyone who's either trying to find purpose in their life, or cultivate the strength to succeed with the purpose they feel called to.

 I never connected these two feelings before, and I was only able to see this in my own life because I have recently begun feeling I can control something.
 I have learned, through a regular meditation practice, that I can control my feelings.
 I can control how I respond to things.
 Basically, I have let go of trying to control my outside world and have put all my eggs in the basket of my inner world.

-Next time you are feeling things are utterly hopeless and you are stuck where you are forever, ask yourself to find something you can control.
+Next time you are feeling things are utterly hopeless and you are stuck where you are, ask yourself to find something you can control.
 You can always control something.
-At the very least, as I've learned, you can control your thoughts.
+As I've learned, you can control your thoughts.
 You can trade a negative one for a positive one.
 You can control what your body is doing.
 You can stand up and go for a little walk when you feel stressed.
 You could even jump up and WHOOP for no reason at all.
 I'm not say you will.
 But you could.

 For more on Angela and her book Grit visit her website.
 You can take her grit quiz there and find out how your grittiness compares to others on average.

 Not feeling you have so much grit?
 Don't worry about it.
 Remember, who you are not is a fixed thing.
 You can change.
 You can grow.
 You can evolve.
 You just have to talk to yourself in a way that affirms growth.
 I may not feel gritty now, but with a meditation practice, I can master these negative thoughts, and that will make me more resilient.